euroargodev/argodmqc_owc/README.md

         'FLOAT_SOURCE_DIRECTORY': "data/float_source/"
         'FLOAT_SOURCE_POSTFIX': ".mat"
 ```
-- The output from the analysis will be saved in default directory of the code.
+- The output from the analysis will be saved in default directory of the code.You can change
-- The default format of plots is .eps.
-You can also save plots in different formats

-- You can change the default directories to locations of your historical data.
+the default directories to locations of your constants.
 ```python
         #    Constants File Path
         'CONFIG_DIRECTORY': "data/constants/"